Live One-Day Webinar. Complete for 6.5 contact hours (.65 CEUs)

 VENUE LOCATION MAPClick image to access Google Maps.

-Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 7.5 contact hours.
-Approved provider by the NY State Board of Physical Therapy for 7.8 contact hours (.78 CEUs).
+Approved sponsor by the State of IL Department of Financial and Professional Regulation for Physical Therapy for 6.5 contact hours.
+Approved by the KY Physical Therapy Association for 6.5 Category 1 contact hours, expiration Date: 3/6/23, approval # CS64-2010-KPTA.
+Approved provider by the NY State Board of Physical Therapy for 7.8 contact hours (0.78 CEUs).